- I'm a graduate student. Can I schedule an appointment?

 Unfortunately not, but we will be happy to work with you on a walk-in basis if there is space available.
 Our daytime, East Campus location in Bivins 107 is the most likely place to find a free consultant for a walk-in appointment.

 During the hours the TWP Writing Studio is open, we will typically be busy meeting with students and often unable to give you an immediate response.
 We suggest you first try finding an answer to your question on one of the links listed on the "Resources for Writers" site on our Studio web page.
 If you are unable to find what you need there, you are welcome to call the Studio at 919-684-4213.
 If no one is available to answer the phone, please leave a specific message and someone will try to get back to you as soon as possible.
 You can also e-mail the Studio at firstname.lastname@example.org.

 For take-home exams, some instructors specify whether you may or may not bring your work to the TWP Writing Studio.
 If you have any questions about whether it is appropriate to get feedback from the TWP Writing Studio on take-home exams, ask your instructor before you bring in your paper.
-Since your instructor will know from the conference summary that you have been here, it is your responsibility to determine whether your instructor would approve that you have discussed your exam with a tutor.
+Since your instructor will know from the conference summary that you have been here, it is your responsibility to determine whether your instructor would approve that you have discussed your exam with a consultant.

 Here you will find a handout including helpful information about freelance editors and the contact information of freelance editors that have worked with grad students in the past.

 Please e-mail us with any suggestions.